 The General Management Emphasis allows learners, in collaboration with their academic advisor, to develop a program that meets their specific career needs and goals.
 Elective courses can be selected from other MBA courses not already required in the emphasis or from another graduate program.
 If selecting elective courses from a graduate program outside the MBA, course substitution approval will be required prior to registration in the course.

-creare
+Credits

 MBA 501 Managerial Communication 3

+Graduate Elective 3

 Graduate Ele ective 3

-$\overline{18}$
+18